When should I apply?

-No, but the route from London Heathrow is very straightforward, 40 minutes on a direct and very safe underground train then 80 minutes on a direct and equally safe over ground train and then we will be there to meet you.
+No, but the route from London Heathrow is very straightforward, 40 minutes on a direct and very safe underground train then 80 minutes on a direct and equally safe over ground train.
 If some of you are arriving at the same time we will put you in touch with each other so you can travel up together.

 Will I have a chance to get to know my fellow course members and orientate myself before the programme begins?

-Yes we will spend time with you on Sunday evening and then the first Monday will be devoted to getting to know everyone and orientating yourself.
+Yes.
+We will have a welcome meal and chance to get to know each other on the first Saturday evening.
+Sunday will be a rest day and then the first Monday will be devoted to getting to know everyone and orientating yourself

 I noticed that you have four areas of study for the museum placements, is there any information available about them?

-On Wednesday 16th March we will send you a list of placement opportunities for you to choose from.
+In March we will send you a list of placement opportunities for you to choose from.
+We will ensure that you have a substantial amount of information about each site.
 There is only room for two placements at each site so we will be asking you for first second and third choices and if none of the options appeal we will strive to find you a comparable alternative.